xiergo/PDBSpider/README.md

   - `--input_path` INPUT_PATH: list for pdb id, one for each line.

   - `--output_path` OUTPUT_PATH: output file.
 If None, input file path suffixed with ".out" will be used.
+  - `--continu`             whether or not continue crawling for data with previous results.
+If set this argument, all pdb entries already existing in the output file will be skipped.